rust-osdev/homepage/content/this-month/2022-11/index.md

 ## Infrastructure and Tooling

-In this new section, we collect recent updates to `rustc`, `cargo`, and other tooling that are relevant to Rust OS development.
+In this section, we collect recent updates to `rustc`, `cargo`, and other tooling that are relevant to Rust OS development.

 ### UEFI Targets are now Tier 2
 <span class="maintainers">(Section written by [@nicholasbishop](https://github.com/nicholasbishop))</span>